spaghetti-/spaghetti-.github.io/source/_posts/audio-changes-qemu-4-0-ac97-passthrough.md

 ```
 ## Machine Type

-To integrate a few audio patches I upgraded the machine type from 3.0 to 4.0
+To integrate a few audio patches I upgraded the machine type from 3.0 to 4.0.
+Turns out when you upgrade the machine type you also need `kernel_irqchip=on` or
+the nvidia driver wont work.

 ```
 -  -machine pc-q35-3.0,accel=kvm \
-+  -machine pc-q35-4.0,accel=kvm \
++  -machine pc-q35-4.0,kernel_irqchip=on,accel=kvm \
 ```

 ## Audio dev